 Have a Question About Peregrine Falcons?
 Ask Jeff!

-Every May and June Jeff Meshach, Director of World Bird Sanctuary, bands the Peregrine babies in at least 5 of the 7 known nests in the St. Louis area.
+Every May and June Jeff Meshach, Deputy Director, bands the Peregrine babies in at least 7 of the 9 known nests in the St. Louis area.
 Jeff considers his banding efforts to be one of the greatest privileges in the world.
 “Getting to put my hands on the fastest animal in the world, even for just a few minutes, is an unforgettable experience.”